 Executive ArchitectAdamson Associates

-Originally built in 1969, the building at 450 West 33rd street belied an inner structural beauty that was clad in beige concrete with brown metal siding.
-This adaptive reuse project, to be completed in 2016, called for the removal the building’s existing facade in order to provide it with a new, updated skin to maximize visible light while still creating an energy-efficient and acoustically optimized system.
-The core infrastructure was left in-tact while the floor-to-ceiling pleated facade system serves to encase the over 300,000 sq ft facade, and propel the building into modernity.
+Originally built in 1969, the building at 450 West 33rd street belied an inner structural beauty that was concealed in beige concrete with brown metal siding.
+This adaptive reuse project called for the removal the building’s existing facade in order to provide it with a new, updated skin to maximize visible light while still creating an energy-efficient and acoustically optimized system.